aricRach/Multi-Trade/README.md

 #  Our Goal

 Our project is an internet site written in Python (server-side) and JavaScript (client-side).
-The site is providing a comfortable and user-friendly environment for everyone who wants to exchange anything with other users that wants what he offers by using the "trading cycles".
+The site is providing a comfortable and user-friendly environment for everyone who wants to exchange anything with other users that wants what he offers by using the "top trading cycles".
 The site suggest exchanging from various types of items like work shifts, personal items,vouchers and more.

  #  Instructions using the site